Django for Mailman Admins

 Mailman-web configuration

-On top of these base settings provided by Django, the configurations for Postorius, Hyperkitty and django-mailman3 all belong to the same settings.py (or settings_local.py, if you choose to use that).
+On top of these base settings provided by Django, the configurations for

-There are other third party Django applications, which we reuse for various functionality in Mailman-web use similar configuration process via settings.py.
+There are other third party Django applications, which we reuse for various

 The most important packages for Mailman are:

-• django-allauth: Good place to find any configuration related to account management in the Web UI from email sending issues to contents of the email sent for account/email verification.
+django-allauth: Good place to find any configuration related to account management in the Web UI from email sending issues to contents of the email sent for account/email verification.

-• Django-haystack: This is used for search indexing of the emails in Hyperkitty.
+Django-haystack: This is used for search indexing of the emails in Hyperkitty.
 This is a good place to find various settings for setting up different search backends.

-• Django-qcluster: This will provide all the asynchronous jobs that are run via cron in Hyperkitty to update various internals in a routine fashion.
+Django-qcluster: This will provide all the asynchronous jobs that are run via cron in Hyperkitty to update various internals in a routine fashion.
 Use this to see how different backends can be configured to store and run jobs and how to tweak the configuraiton of each backend.

 Management Commands

-This is probably the most useful (and confusing!) this about Django due to the sheer number of ways that this can be done.
+This is probably the most useful (and confusing!) thing about Django due to the sheer number of ways that this can be done.
 Django management commands provide a framework to write and run commands for Django web applications for various manual or other tasks.

 Django’s documentation on management commands is a good place to start, but if it is too long for you, this is a short know how for Mailman admins.